 Not every man with prostate cancer needs to be treated right away.
-If you have early stage prostate cancer, there are many important factors to take into account before deciding what to do, such as your age and general health, and the likelihood that the cancer will cause problems for you.
-You should also think about the possible side effects of treatment and how bothersome they would probably be for you.
-Some men, for example, may want to avoid possible side effects such as incontinence or impotence for as long as possible.
-Other men are less concerned about these and more concerned about removing or destroying the cancer.
+If you have early-stage prostate cancer, there are many factors such as your age and general health, and the likelihood that the cancer will cause problems for you to consider before deciding what to do.
+You should also think about the possible side effects of treatment and how likely they are to bother you.
+Some men, for example, may want to avoid possible side effects such as incontinence or erection problems for as long as possible.
+Other men are less concerned about side effects and more concerned about removing or destroying the cancer.

-If you are younger and otherwise healthy, you might be more willing to put up with the side effects of treatment if they offer you the best chance for cure.
-Most doctors believe that external radiation, radical prostatectomy, and brachytherapy all have about the same cure rates for the earliest stage prostate cancers.
-However, there are pros and cons to each type of treatment that should be considered, including possible risks and side effects.
+If you are younger and otherwise healthy, you might be more willing to accept possible side effects of treatment if they offer you the best chance for cure.
+Most doctors believe that surgery, external radiation, and brachytherapy all have about the same cure rates for the earliest stage prostate cancers.
+However, there are pros and cons to each type of treatment that should be considered, and the benefits should be weighed against possible risks and side effects.

-Choosing among treatment options is complicated even further by the explosion of newer types of surgery (laparoscopic prostatectomy and robotic-assisted prostatectomy) and radiation therapy (intensity-modulated radiation therapy, proton beam radiation, etc.) in recent years.
-Many of these seem very promising, but there is very little long-term data on them, which means comparing their effectiveness and possible side effects is very difficult, if not impossible.
+Choosing among treatment options is complicated even further by the development of newer types of surgery (such as robotic-assisted prostatectomy) and radiation therapy (such as proton beam radiation) in recent years.
+Many of these seem very promising, but there is very little long-term data on them, which means comparing their effectiveness and possible side effects is difficult, if not impossible.

-You may also want to consider getting more than one medical opinion, perhaps even from different types of doctors.
-For early stage cancers, it is natural for surgical specialists, such as urologists, to favor surgery and for radiation oncologists to lean more toward radiation.
+You might also want to consider getting more than one medical opinion, perhaps even from different types of doctors.
+For early-stage cancers, it is natural for surgical specialists, such as urologists, to favor surgery and for radiation oncologists to lean more toward radiation therapy.
 Doctors specializing in newer types of treatment may be more likely to recommend their therapies.
 Talking to each of them might give you a better perspective on your options.
 Your primary care doctor may also be helpful in sorting out which treatment might be right for you.